-Mital is a published author.
-She currently serves on the USGBC Central Florida Board, leadership committee for the Indian American Chamber of Commerce of Central Florida; on the sponsorship/events committee for the Association of Energy Service Professionals Southeast Chapter; on the Airports Council International – Sustainability Working Group; on the Project Management Institute; and as a judge for Orange County Public Schools Green School Recognition Program.
+Mital’s service activities include Board Member and 2017 Vice President of the USGBC Central Florida Region, leadership committee for the Indian American Chamber of Commerce of Central Florida, where she led the Smart and Sustainable Cities Collaborative of the City of Orlando and India.
+She also participated in the sponsorship/events committee for the Association of Energy Service Professionals Southeast Chapter.
+She serves on the Airports Council International – Sustainability Working Group, on the Project Management Institute, and is a judge for the Orange County Public Schools Green School Recognition Program.

 With over 19 years in the environmental safety and health profession, Alberto Brioso bears a deep understanding of the synergy between sustainability and health.
 He has worked in both the public and private sectors during his career and has extensive experience in safety and health consulting.
 Alberto has also performed hundreds of indoor air quality (IEQ) assessments including IEQ commissioning for LEED projects.